RIOT-OS/Release-Specs/10-icmpv6-error/10-icmpv6-error.md

-## Goal: Check single-hop ICMP connectivity over IPv6
+## Goal: Check ICMP error handling

 *Note: This task requires to send some very specificly formated IPv6 packets.
 We recommend to use [scapy] for the construction of those packets in those tests.
 A